 Using timelines in your classroom is a key requirement of the Australian HASS curriculum.
-Incorporate this Indigenous Australian Reconciliation Timeline and its accompanying activities into your classroom and you will not only be meeting these history requirements but you will also have a great display in your classroom that can lead to further language-rich activities and investigations, perfect for National Reconciliation Week or NAIDOC week!
+Incorporate this Australian First Nation’s Reconciliation Timeline and its accompanying activities into your classroom and you will not only be meeting these history requirements but you will also have a great display in your classroom that can lead to further language-rich activities and investigations, perfect for National Reconciliation Week or NAIDOC week!

 What you will receive in this timeline activity bundle:

 ✔ 4 activities to use alongside the Reconciliation Timeline.
 Please see the preview for further details of these activities.
 Lesson plan instructions are included to aide you in the implementation of these activities.

 Events included on these posters:

 – Indigenous people given the right to vote

 – Australian Government given power to make laws regarding Indigenous peoples